hjibarram/mock_ifu/README.md

 # mock_ifu
-Tool for mocking IFU observations from hydrodynamical n-body simulations
+A tool for mocking IFU observations from hydrodynamical n-body simulations

-Usage:
+#Usage:

-With Docker:
+#With Docker:

+docker pull hjibarram/ifu_mocks